chadhindsight/notion_bookclub/README.md

 In order to run this program do the following:

-1. Import the csv file into the file where it will be use and then `npm i` from the terminal to install required packages(The primary dependencies are the notionhq/client & csv-parse)
+1. Import the desired csv file into the file where it will be use and then `npm i` from the terminal to install required packages(The primary dependencies are the notionhq/client & csv-parse)

 2. After installing the packages, ensure your sensitive tokens are stored in a ['.env file'](https://www.npmjs.com/package/dotenv) so they won't be directly exposed publicly